kdeldycke/vat-rates/README.md

 ====================

 Starting January 1st, 2015, all european businesses are required to apply the VAT depending on the locality of their customer.

+This project aims to centralize, in a machine-readable format, the list of applicable rates for each country and all their territorial exceptions.

 Schema